JaimeValdemoros/heos2mqtt/README.md

 (no commands yet - let's go do that now)

-# Send a command
+## Sending a command

 You can see the list of valid commands at [HEOS_CLI_ProtocolSpecification-Version-1.17.pdf](https://rn.dmglobal.com/usmodel/HEOS_CLI_ProtocolSpecification-Version-1.17.pdf).

 Use your favourite MQTT client to send a `heos://player/get_players` command.
-In this example I'll just use `mosquitto_pub` which I've just installed on this machine, but you can do this from whatever interface you have:
+In this example I'll just use `mosquitto_pub` which I've just installed on this machine, but you can do this from whatever interface you have available, as long as it can access the MQTT broker:

 ```bash
 mosquitto_pub -h 192.168.1.171 -p 1883 -u heos --pw "$MY_MQTT_PASS" --topic heos/raw/commands -m 'heos://player/get_players'